Sidewalk and Ramp Repair Program

 A curb ramp is the section of concrete, typically on a slope, that connects the sidewalk to the roadway and provides pedestrians a location to cross the street.
 The Americans with Disabilities Act (ADA) has multiple requirements for these ramps, which the City is obligated to follow.
 Some of these requirements include maximum slopes on the ramps and the level landings (i.e. the "top" of the ramp), as well as the need to install detectable warning surfaces (the "dots" or "domes" installed at the bottom of the ramp) that act as a cue for visually impaired pedestrians.

 Nearly all of the hundreds of curb ramps on the consent decree were brought into compliance, with very few exceptions allowed under the consent decree.
-Example of those are when the slope of the ramp would not meet ADA standards due to the current grade of the roadway and existing sidewalks, and a reconstruction of the roadway will be required to bring the ramp into compliance.
+An example of those is when the slope of the ramp would not meet ADA standards due to the current grade of the roadway and existing sidewalks, and a reconstruction of the roadway will be required to bring the ramp into compliance.
 Another example is found when the curb ramp doesn't align with a second curb ramp across the street due to existing trees or driveways.
 Engineering geometrics will have to be performed in order to complete the crosswalk, and in some cases the curb ramps are relocated farther down the street.

 In the future, ramps will continue to be upgraded in conjunction with paving projects on the streets adjacent to ramps.
-Requests to upgrade or install other specific corner ramps can be sent to [email protected].

-What should we expect during work?
+What should we expect during ramp repair work?

 All disturbed areas will be restored and reseeded by the contractor and re-inspected after the project to make sure turf has established.